FelixOnline/v2/content/articles/2014-12-18-a-lacklustre-show-from-the-father-of-misogyny.md

  - longread
 ---

 If we look up the work ‘Objectification’ in the dictionary, it will tell us that it describes “treating a living person as a thing, with no regard to their dignity”.
 It appears that Allen Jones has misinterpreted this meaning.
-At least, that’s how things appear when entering the retrospective of his work currently being held at the __Royal Academy__, where one is immediately faced with a semi-naked mannequin, clad in leather and staring passively down, supporting a large glass table-top on her back.
+At least, that’s how things appear when entering the retrospective of his work currently being held at the Royal Academy, where one is immediately faced with a semi-naked mannequin, clad in leather and staring passively down, supporting a large glass table-top on her back.

 In this piece – _Table_, from 1969 – Jones has quite literally turned the female form into an object to be exploited, abused, and vilified; it is a theme that runs through an exhibition that, rather than championing Jones as the _enfant-terrible_ of British art, only reveals the extent of the deep-rooted misogyny that has permeated his work for the last 40 years.
 The curator, Edith Devaney, has promised that “all the [opinions on Jones’ work] are discussed here”, and yet it is difficult to approach his art in any way that diminishes its outrageous sexism.